Dorothy Malone: Written on the Wind and stardom

-Malone transformed herself into a platinum blonde and shed her "good girl" image when she co-starred with Rock Hudson, Lauren Bacall, and Robert Stack in director Douglas Sirk's drama Written on the Wind (1956).
+Malone transformed herself into a blonde and shed her "good girl" image when she co-starred with Rock Hudson, Lauren Bacall, and Robert Stack in director Douglas Sirk's drama Written on the Wind (1956).
 Her portrayal of the dipso-nymphomaniac daughter of a Texas oil baron won her the Academy Award for Best Supporting Actress.

 As a result, she was offered more substantial roles in such films as Man of a Thousand Faces (1957), a biopic of Lon Chaney with James Cagney and Tip on a Dead Jockey (1957) with Robert Taylor.
 Quantez (1957) was another "girl in a Western" part, supporting Fred MacMurray, but The Tarnished Angels (1957) reunited her successfully with Hudson, Sirk, Stack, and producer Albert Zugsmith.
 Malone was given the important role of Diana Barrymore in the biopic Too Much, Too Soon (1958), but the film was not a success.
 Malone appeared in Warlock (1959), but went back to guest starring on such television programs as Cimarron City ("A Respectable Girl", 1958) and Alcoa Theatre ("The Last Flight Out", 1960).
 Malone made a third film with Stack, The Last Voyage (1960), and a third with Hudson, The Last Sunset (1961).

 However, she was working more and more in television: Route 66 ("Fly Away Home", 1961), Checkmate ("The Heat of Passion", 1961), Death Valley Days ("The Watch", 1961), The Dick Powell Theatre ("Open Season", 1961), Dr Kildare ("The Administrator", 1962), General Electric Theatre ("Little White Lie", 1961, "Somebody Please Help Me", 1962), The Untouchables with Stack ("The Floyd Gibbons Story", 1962), and The Greatest Show on Earth ("Where the Wire Ends", 1963).
 Malone was in the first Beach Party (1963) movie, doing most of her scenes with Robert Cummings.
 She made an uncredited cameo appearance in Fate Is the Hunter (1964).

 Peyton Place

 From 1964–1968, she played the lead role of Constance MacKenzie on the ABC primetime serial Peyton Place except for a brief stretch where she was absent due to surgery.
 Lola Albright filled in until her return.
 Malone agreed for $3,000 a week less than ABC's offer of $10,000 weekly, if she could be home nightly for 6 pm dinner with her two daughters and no shooting on weekends.
-"I never turned down a mother role", said Malone.
+"I never turned down a mother role," Malone explained.
 "I like playing mothers.
-I started out as a very young girl in Hollywood doing Westerns, portraying a mother with a couple of kids."
+I started out as a very young girl in Hollywood doing westerns portraying a mother with a couple of kids."